-The men’s synchronised swimming team that almost-divorced Eric (Rob Brydon) joins does indeed have Swim Club rules; what goes in the pool stays in the pool, though I’m sure there’s a Health & Safety directive they’re breaking there.
+The men’s synchronised swimming team that almost-divorced Eric (Rob Brydon) joins does indeed have Swim Club rules.

 But despite cliches like this, and a predictable story about (mostly) middle-aged men alternating between drowning their midlife sorrows in the pub and almost drowning in the public baths, Swimming With Men is more nuanced than I was expecting; and whereas it follows a wholly expected trajectory, it is also at times surprisingly inventive.
 There are little diversions, jokes and scenes that add up to more than simply a tick-box movie about middle-aged men.